Coconut Macaroons Delightfully Sweet and Simple Treat

 You can make special macaroons for holidays, too.
 For example, use peppermint extract for a fresh winter treat.
 Or, try pumpkin spice for a cozy autumn flavor.
 You can also shape the macaroons into fun forms.
 Use cookie cutters for birthdays or celebrations.

 These variations keep coconut macaroons exciting and fun to make.
-Check out the Full Recipe to get started on your tasty journey!

 Storage Info